-Youngstown Community School is a school choice option for students residing in Mahoning County and who are in grades Kindergarten through 7th grade.
-We are expanding to include 8th grade for the 2018-2019 school year.
+Youngstown Community School is a school choice option for students residing in Mahoning County and who are in grades Kindergarten through 8th grade.
 YCS has a current enrollment of approximately 375 students.
 We are so fortunate to have a school for which we can be proud of, with students, staff, families and the community coming together to support our mission and to inspire excellence.
 We will continue to focus on several priority areas to help us focus our work in making our school a premier school in the Mahoning Valley.

 Priority 1: High Academic Standards - All students will have access to a challenging and rigorous instructional program that is aligned to Common Core Standards and embeds 21 st century skill demands.